 - If you prefer a sealed, in-ear design

-Looking at the Galaxy Buds Live, I can understand why some people may be dismissive of them given how good the existing Buds+ still are.
+Looking at the Galaxy Buds Live, I can understand why some people may be dismissive of them given how good the Buds 2 are.
 ANC is supposed to be the hallmark feature, so if that doesn't work as well as competing buds, what's the point?

 For me, it all comes down to the rest of the Galaxy Buds Live experience rather than that one feature.
 The audio quality is great, I have zero issues with battery life, there are plenty of extra features/settings to mess around with, and that standout design pays off well.
 Not only are the Buds Live comfortable to wear, but I also have to give Samsung a lot of credit for trying something so radically different rather than churning out another iterative product.